bbethge/scriggle/README.md

  * Save files
  * Cut, copy, and paste; although there’s no good way to select text with the keyboard
  * Use syntax highlighting
+ * Set indentation options

 ## Requirements
-Scriggle uses Python 3.7 and GTK+ 3 (including the Python GObject Introspection bindings).
-On Linux, you probably have GTK+ 3, but you might have an older version of Python installed by default.
-You can probably install Python 3.7 from you package manager alongside the default version.
+Scriggle uses Python 3 and GTK+ 3 (including the Python GObject Introspection bindings).
+On Linux, you probably have both of these installed by default.
 On Windows, see the [Python Releases for Windows][1] page and the [GTK+ installation instructions for Windows][2] (make sure to install the Python bindings).

 [1]: https://www.python.org/downloads/windows/
 [2]: https://www.gtk.org/download/windows.php